At the airport

 I also recommend taking advantage of any layovers - most large international airports offer some kind of services these days to help weary travellers.
 For example Changi airport offers showers, massages, lounges for having a nap and even prayer rooms.
 Many airports also have yoga rooms.

-If I was to make one recommendation it would be to take a shower.
+If I was to make one suggestion it would be to take a shower.
 Pack some travel sized versions of your normal face wash, body wash, moisturiser, deodorant, toothbrush and toothpaste to make the most of it.

 Keep yourself entertained